wasserth/TotalSegmentator/README.md

 totalseg_combine_masks -i totalsegmentator_output_dir -o combined_mask.nii.gz -m lung
 ```

 ### Reference
 For more details see this paper (TODO).
 If you use this tool please cite the following paper
 ```
 Wasserthal et al. TODO
 ```
+Moreover, we would really appreciate if you let us know what you are using this tool for.
+You can also tell us what classes we should add in future releases.
+You can do so [here](https://github.com/wasserth/TotalSegmentator/issues/1).